 Is acupuncture safe during pregnancy?

-Women have been using acupuncture and traditional Chinese herbal remedies are part of their pregnancy for centuries!
+Acupuncture and traditional Chinese herbal medicine have been used during pregnancy for centuries.
 The main benefit most women (and their doctors) enjoy about acupuncture is that there is nothing to be taken (ingested) as part of treatment.
 This is especially useful for women experiencing symptoms of pregnancy such as nausea.
 Acupuncture has been shown to be highly effective in alleviating these symptoms and research has found acupuncture is safe during pregnancy (Moon H-Y, 2020).

 It is important to consult with practitioners who are highly experienced when seeking acupuncture during pregnancy.
 Our practitioners see pregnant women as part of their daily practice at Fertile Ground Health Group so you can be confident your practitioner is an expert with training and experience in supporting women in pregnancy and understand the special needs and limitations of this time.
-Both acupuncture and Chinese herbal medicine can be used with great success to support a healthy pregnancy and prepare your body for labour, birth and mothering.
+Both acupuncture and Chinese herbal medicine may be used as part of supportive care during pregnancy and preparation for labour and birth.

 Once your pregnancy is confirmed we usually recommend weekly visits with your acupuncturist – particularly if you have any history of difficulty in conceiving, miscarriage, bleeding, cramping other issues in early pregnancy.
 Chinese herbal medicine may also be administered during this time, but not always.
 You may choose not to take herbs if you wish.

-During this first trimester we will focus on treating the many common complaints of early pregnancy (nausea, vomiting, anxiety, etc.) while optimising your health and wellbeing, moderating stress and applying measures for miscarriage prevention.
+During this first trimester we focus on supporting the many common experiences of early pregnancy (such as nausea, vomiting and anxiety) while optimising your health and wellbeing, moderating stress and applying supportive care approaches specific to early pregnancy.

 During the second trimester appointments are often less frequent unless issues arise which require treatment.
 Four to six weekly visits are usually adequate when the pregnancy is progressing normally and well.